CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 **Key observations:**

-- 🎯 mAP@50 varies by **at most ±0.0008** across seeds (±0.0002 for the proposed model), while the configuration gaps are **+2.7 / +3.3 / +4.0 points** — an **order of magnitude larger** than the noise floor.
+- 🎯 **Signal ≫ noise:** mAP@50 varies by at most **±0.0008** across seeds (±0.0002 for the proposed model), while configuration gaps are **+2.7 / +3.3 / +4.0 points** — an order of magnitude larger.
 The gains cannot be ascribed to seed selection.
-- ⚖️ At strict mAP@50-95, the **architecture-only** variant is slightly highest (0.557 vs 0.553): the custom loss trades a marginal amount of strict-IoU localization for **substantially higher Recall (0.800 vs 0.780), Precision (0.865 vs 0.853), and small-object mAP@50 (0.708 vs 0.664)** — the operationally critical metrics for surveillance.
+- ⚖️ **A deliberate trade-off:** at strict mAP@50-95 the architecture-only variant edges ahead (0.557 vs 0.553); the custom loss trades a sliver of strict-IoU localization for **much higher Recall (0.800 vs 0.780), Precision (0.865 vs 0.853), and small-object mAP@50 (0.708 vs 0.664)** — the operationally critical metrics for surveillance.
-- 🔍 Only the small-object metric shows sizeable variance (std up to ~0.015), as expected from the smaller number of small instances — yet the proposed model's **6.8-point small-object gain still clears the spread**.
+- 🔍 Only the small-object metric shows sizeable variance (std up to ~0.015 — expected, fewer instances), yet the proposed model's **6.8-point small-object gain still clears the spread**.

 ---